ErniW/Arduino-Neopixels-animations/README.md

 ### 20: Interval based example.
 This one is important because it shows how to do a non-blocking animation which takes a certain amount of time.
 You can use it as a reference if you have to match BPM in your project.
 For example, one of project used it for breathing at defined intervals.
 Remember that this method is not 100% precise but enough for most scenarios.

-### 21-?
-Blinking.
+### 21-24 Random blinking.
-Using sine wave blink produces more interesting and natural blink effect than just randomly triggering LED on and off.
+Using sine wave blink produces more interesting and natural blink effect than just randomly triggering LED on and off. *The first example is a blocking while loop approach but it's easier to understand if you aren't familiar with structs.*

+Multiple blinks are quite difficult to create, there are various possible implementations, here I'm using Linked List but Queue can also be used.
+Linked List makes sense when, for example, each pulse has different duration.
+Simple multiple blinks without sine wave animation is much easier to implement.

 ### ?-?
 Perlin noise.
 Perlin noise, as an algorithm for generating procedural textures can be used to produce natural-behaving randomness.